thebreadishard/meme-generator/README.md

 The script returns a path to a generated image.
 If any argument is not defined, a random selection is used.

-Complete the Flask app
+The Flask app

-The project contains a flask app starter code in app.py.
-This file contains @TODO tasks for you to complete.
+The project contains flask app code in app.py.

 The app uses the Quote Engine Module and Meme Generator Modules to generate a random captioned image.